Gardening Houseplants Houseplant Care

 The Spruce / Leticia Almeida

-How to Water Orchids in Bark or Wood Chips
+Bark or Wood Chips

-Orchids are commonly potted in bark, wood chips, or a commercial orchid bark mixture.
-Bark initially repels water, but if you soak the pot in a container full of water, it retains the water.
+Bark or wood chips initially repel water.
+However, if you soak the pot in a container full of water, it will retain the water.

 3. Change orchid bark when roots grow over the edge of the container, or it begins to disintegrate and get mushy—usually every two years.

 Sphagnum moss is a fine substrate that can hold water better than bark.
 It is a great potting medium for young orchids; but a hard medium for delicate root structures to breathe or air out.
-The best way to water an orchid potted in sphagnum moss is to run the entire pot under the faucet until it flows freely through the drainage holes.
-Avoid soaking the orchid's water-sensitive crown (where the leaves attach to the stem).

 Tree Fern Fiber